stuartmaxwell/djpress/README.md

 > Warning - very alpha.

+## Goals

+Why build another blog engine?
+These are my goals...

+- Simple to get started with sensible defaults: install plugin, configure `urls.py`, and migrate.
+- Follows Django patterns: configuration in `settings.py`, content management in the Django admin.
+- Configurable to suit a wide variety of use-cases: lots of configuration available, but not required.
+- Customisable with themes: themes can be written using only template tags, no knowledge of models required.
+- Customisable with plugins: simple plugins are easy to write, but complex plugins are possible.
+- Powerful but lightweight: provide core functionality, allow plugins to fill gaps and enhance.

 ## Versioning

 This package uses semantic versioning, but until we reach version 1.x.x, the following rules will apply: